brikis98/ping-play/README.md

 4. Add support for pagelet priorities.
 5. Add support for only rendering content that's visible.
 6. Add support for monitoring hooks for each pagelet.
+7. Turn the sample apps into Activator templates

 # License